 There is a wall of photographs taken at the 75th anniversary of the battle, a lot of ninety year old men.
 The caption on one amused me.
 When asked how he liked the celebration the ancient veteran with a broad smile quipped, “I’m havin’ a hell of a lot more fun today than I did 75 years ago.”

-Site of the AddressAcross the street from the museum is the cemetery.
+Across the street from the museum is the cemetery.
 I walk to the place where Lincoln spoke along a path lined with old maples, oaks and long-limbed sycamores, every now and then a row of spoke-wheeled cannons.
 “The world will little note nor long remember what we say here,” the words echo in my ear and I smile.

 As I near the tall white marble obelisk I wonder where the tombstones are.
 The thought is barely formed in mind when I notice the low curb-like stones, barely protruding above the new grass and fanning out in large semi-circles.
 “Illinois, 419 Bodies,” is the inscription on the nearest.
 My spine shudders in similar fashion as it did on first viewing the Vietnam memorial; appearing suddenly from nowhere and growing to great proportions.

 Gettysburg always moves me deeply, but never in conventional form or in ways I expect.
 It creeps upon you at the most unexpected moments and in surprising ways.
-I find it impossible to Devil's Denbe comfortable at the Devil’s Den; the physical place, the pile of enormous carelessly scattered boulders haunts and keeps a tense readiness in the muscles along my spine.
+I find it impossible to be comfortable at the Devil’s Den; the physical place, the pile of enormous carelessly scattered boulders haunts and keeps a tense readiness in the muscles along my spine.

 From the top of Devil’s Den the field that extends over to Little Round Top is littered with large rocks that resemble a disorderly collection of tombstones, but they’re not, they’re just stones.